Trump’s Cybersecurity Agency Dispels Voter Fraud Conspiracies

 “Don’t fall for these efforts to confuse & undermine confidence in the election!”
 CISA Director Chris Krebs tweeted Friday.

 It’s an important distinction in light of Trump’s legal challenges over how several battleground states handle their election processes.
-On Wednesday, the Trump campaign filed lawsuits in Pennsylvania, Michigan, and Georgia after his early leads there began to crumble after officials began processing absentee and mail-in ballots.
+On Wednesday, the Trump campaign filed lawsuits in Pennsylvania, Michigan, and Georgia after his early leads there began to crumble once officials started processing absentee and mail-in ballots.
 He’s also repeatedly threatened to drag the Supreme Court into this mess to settle the election as it did in 2000, presumably with the legal argument being “because I said so” since there’s little to no evidence to back up his voter fraud conspiracy theories.

 CISA has previously dispelled several election rumors frequently touted by Trump and other prominent conservative figures.
-Such as that vote tallies on election night are the official final results (they aren’t), that shifting results as mail-in and absentee ballots are processed indicate election interference (they don’t), or the president’s recent claim that ballots that arrive after election day can’t be counted (they can and are, even in non-pandemic times).
+Such as that vote tallies on election night are the official final results (they aren’t), that shifting results after mail-in and absentee ballots are processed indicate election interference (they don’t), or the president’s recent claim that ballots that arrive after election day can’t be counted (they can and are, even in non-pandemic times).

 But when have facts ever bothered Trump?
 Given his response so far, I have zero doubt that this election drama is far from over, and that any White House ouster will involve him kicking and screaming the entire way.